vanity-lost/Data-Science/README.md

 ## 1. Algorithm Study

-_Mainly use Python scikit-learn to study and research_
+_Mainly use Python to study and research_

 <table>
     <thead>